In an experience report on the benefits of object-orientation for OOPSLA ‘92, Ward Cunningham observed:

 Thus launched the twenty-year IT journey of “Technical Debt”; and though compelling with sufficient context… “the word Technical is too broad to be useful”1 as a guide for structural quality and the Debt metaphor too abstract for real-world development guidance.
 Ward has acknowledged that many have “explained the debt metaphor and confused it”2.

-This post seeks to promote applying energy toward Software Flexibility instead of Technical Debt management — beginning with two starting-point metrics:
+This post seeks to promote applying energy toward Software Flexibility instead of Technical Debt management — beginning with an intentionally minimum set of starting-point metrics:

 - Object-oriented use-case-agnostic Application Architecture is to structure source code into dependency groupings

 - Software Design is to “eliminate duplication”4 of source code (Said another way, eliminate waste5.)

 - Software Modularity is to promote human code understanding (or readability)

 Consider the gains realized after two decades of using a metaphor combined with a narrow focus on static code analysis… are they sufficient?
 Could more balanced measurement have a broader impact?

 Comments and feedback are welcomed!

 - Ward Explains Debt Metaphor – YouTube Video

 - More than one consecutive identical lines of code creating an additional maintenance point